The first Trinity Bazaar took place in 1948. It was dinner and an auction to raise funds for Columbian’s diagnosed with tuberculosis.

 During the winter season, members of Trinity Cathedral’s general congregation propose local 501(c)-3 service organizations seeking operating or project-specific funds.
 These organizations complete applications detailing the purpose of their request and showing that they meet grant criteria.
 They also host a site visit.
 In May of each year, the Trinity Daughters of the Holy Cross Grants Committee select and announce final grant recipients for the upcoming Bazaar.
 Funds raised by the Bazaar are disbursed in the weeks after the Bazaar takes place.

-The Grant application process has not begun for the 2022 Bazaar.
-Nominations for 2022 grant recipients will be accepted from Trinity Cathedral members from January 1 through February 1, 2022.
+The Grant application process has not begun for the 2024 Bazaar.
+Nominations will be accepted from Trinity Cathedral members from January 1 through February 1, 2024.
 Please contact us at TrinityBazaar@TrinitySC.org for further information.

 - The Dyslexia Resource Center: Helping beginning and struggling readers with awareness, direct assistance, and by training educators.